jaraco/cssutils/README.txt

       Each property can be retrieved from CSSStyleDeclaration object with its name as an object property.
 Names with "-" in it like ``font-style`` need to be called by the respective DOM name ``fontStyle``.
-      Setting a properties value works the same way.
-For details see CSSStyleDeclaration.
+      Setting a property value works the same way and even ``del`` which effectively removes a property from a CSSStyleDeclaration works.
+For details see

-    - CSSStyleDeclaration.getPropertyCSSValue returns None for all shorthand properties
+    CSSStyleDeclaration.

-    - refactored some parts
+    - BUGFIX: CSSStyleDeclaration.getPropertyCSSValue returns None for all shorthand properties

-    - added more tests
+    - refactored some parts and added more tests

 0.9.1b3 070114